 If you do not have your plan membership card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information.
 However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.
 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.

-6. When you pay the full cost for a prescription in other situations
+6. When you pay the full cost for a prescription in other situations the drug immediately, you may need to pay the full cost for it.